Ciné Souk short travel videos

 Since then, the quality of cameras and the number of people carrying them has exploded and is continuing to grow at an incredible rate.
 Apple’s ongoing Shot on iPhone campaign highlights the pixel-perfect image quality now available to anyone with the latest smartphone.
 Android and Google phones have similar capabilities too.

 There are an estimated 1.5 billion HD-camera equipped smartphones now in use globally and that’s expected to rise to 2.5 billion by 2020.
 That’s one in every three people worldwide.
-If just one per cent made a travel film, that's 25 million filmmakers.
+If just one percent made a travel film, that's 25 million filmmakers.

 High-quality footage is increasingly at the fingertips of all who travel.
-And travellers share their raw video across social channels, a trend that will only rise.
+And travelers share their raw video across social channels, a trend that will only rise.
 Ericsson’s latest Mobility report projects video to account for 75% of mobile data traffic by 2022.

 Yet getting this vision from them and into the hands of others stuck on a dreary train somewhere is the holy grail of all destination marketers.
-Also, few travellers know how to capture, edit and publish their great footage.
+Also, few travelers know how to capture, edit and publish their great footage.

 As Tech.co says: “user-generated content is candid, honest and evergreen.”
-We think they’re 100% right, especially in the world of travel and tourism where last week’s hotspot is competing with this week’s next big thing – and generally more than one new rival, as travellers try to get ahead of the trend curve.
+We think they’re 100% right, especially in the world of travel and tourism where last week’s hotspot is competing with this week’s next big thing – and generally more than one new rival, as travelers try to get ahead of the trend curve.